HOW TO FIND A (REAL!) LITERARY AGENT

 by A.C.
 Crispin

 If your work is one of the following, you won’t need to start an agent search, because reputable agents don’t handle: poetry, short stories, articles, or essays.
-Any agent that claims to specialize in poetry or short stories (or new writers) is an amateur or a scammer.
-Agents make 15% of what the author makes.
-So for a poem, or a short story or article or essay, it’s simply not cost-effective for a literary agent to handle that kind of work–so agents don’t.
+Any agent that claims to specialize in poetry or short stories is an amateur or a scammer.
+Agents make 15% of what the author makes — so for a poem, or a short story or article or essay, it’s simply not cost-effective for a literary agent to handle that kind of work.

-(Before someone chimes in to say that they heard that Famous Author’s agent handles his poetry or short stories, I know that this can be true…for Famous Author.
-But in a case like this, the agent is not doing it for the commission; the agent is doing it as a favor to his or her client.
+(Before someone chimes in to say that they heard that Famous Author’s agent handles his poetry or short stories, this can be true…for Famous Author.
+But in a case like that, the agent is not doing it for the commission; the agent is doing it as a favor to his or her client.
 That doesn’t mean it’s true for you, with your first sale yet to come.)

-You also won’t need an agent if your work is aimed at any of the following: e-book publication, POD publication, niche or specialty publication, regional publication, and most small presses.
+You also won’t need an agent if your work is aimed at any of the following: self-publishing, niche or specialty publication, regional publication, and most small presses.
 These kinds of companies will read un-agented work, and you can submit to them yourself, with no third party involved.